-The timetable for dealing with a probate will depend on the nature and complexity of the estate.
-An indication of likely timescales is below.
+The timetable for obtaining a Grant will depend on the nature and complexity of the estate.
+An indication of likely timescales to obtaining the Grant is below.

-ACTION LIKELY TIMESCALE Simple Grant of Probate (or letters of administration where the deceased didn't leave a (valid) Will) Approximately 4-6 months to obtain Grant of Probate Full Administration: simple estate Approximately 4-6 months to obtain Grant of Probate Full Administration: moderately complex estate Approximately 4-6 months to obtain Grant of Probate Full Administration: complex estate Approximately 4-6 months to obtain Grant of Probate Collecting in the assets which make up the estate Approximately 1-3 months after obtaining Grant of Probate Interim distributions (in the event that there are no complexities) Approximately 6-10 months after obtaining Grant of Probate Dealing with any administration period income tax returns Approximately 1-2 months after collecting in all the assets and receiving tax details from asset providers Circulating Estate Accounts and dealing with final distributions Approximately one month after all tax clearances have been given by HMRC (Inheritance Tax and administration period Income Tax)
+ACTION LIKELY TIMESCALE Simple Grant of Probate (or letters of administration where the deceased didn't leave a (valid) Will) Approximately 4-6 months to obtain Grant Full Administration: simple estate Approximately 4-6 months to obtain Grant Full Administration: moderately complex estate Approximately 4-6 months to obtain Grant Full Administration: complex estate Approximately 6-8 months to obtain Collecting in the assets which make up the estate Approximately 1-3 months after obtaining Grant Interim distributions (in the event that there are no complexities) Approximately 6-10 months after obtaining Grant Dealing with any administration period income tax returns Approximately 1-2 months after collecting in all the assets and receiving tax details from asset providers Circulating estate accounts and dealing with final distributions Approximately one month after all tax clearances have been given by HMRC (Inheritance Tax and administration period Income Tax)